Horacioulloajr/My-IT-Learning-Journey-Labs/README.md

 specs windows 11 pro , 250 gb ssd intel i5

-i noticed the in bios the ram was configured in single channel instead of dual channel. i learned dual channel is better for efficiency i originally thought order did not matter but it does so im moving them for best efficiency.
+i noticed the in BIOS the ram was configured in single channel instead of dual channel. i learned dual channel is better for efficiency i originally thought order did not matter but it does so im moving them for best efficiency.